Sprawling storm sparks severe thunderstorms, tornado warnings, blizzards and feet of snow

 By Meteorologists Mary Gilbert, Briana Waxman

-(CNN) — A multiday storm ripping across the eastern US is bringing a significant severe weather threat that stretches from the Gulf Coast to the Northeast.
-On the north side, blizzard conditions threaten parts of the Midwest and Great Lakes.
+(CNN) — A multiday storm ripping across the eastern US is bringing a significant severe weather threat from the Gulf Coast to the Northeast as blizzard conditions threaten parts of the Midwest and Great Lakes.

-Damaging winds, some topping 75 mph, and tornadoes are possible across much of the southeast and Mid-Atlantic, with a Level 4 out of 5 severe risk covering parts of South Carolina, North Carolina, Virginia and Maryland Monday afternoon.
+Damaging winds, some topping 75 mph, and tornadoes are possible across much of the Southeast and Mid-Atlantic, with a Level 4 out of 5 severe risk Monday afternoon across parts of South Carolina, North Carolina, Virginia and Maryland.
 A Level 3 of 5 risk is in place from Georgia into Pennsylvania and New Jersey.

 Here’s the latest: